k3lyan/NLP/README.md

 # NLP
-This repository aimed at saving my work in the construction of a modulable Natural Langage Processing Pipeline (from raw input to visualizations).
+This repository aimed at saving my work in the construction of a modulable Natural Langage Processing Pipeline (from raw inputs to visualizations).
 It is shaped according to 4 main sub-repositories.
 Each of this sub-repository represents a block of the NLP pipeline.
 The goal of it is to be able to navigate and test easily different configurations by varying the algorithms used in the pipeline.

 PREPROCESSING >> MODELIZATION >> EXPLORATION >> VISUALIZATION